homan-uppu/writing/2-Essays/Winners take all.md

 ***The more complex the game, the more equal players are in ability, the further they are from the best.***

-This is inequality is independent how much training the players have.
-The players we've referenced above have dedicated their entire lives to becoming great at their game, and yet we see inequality because training intuition for complex games leads to greater variance in abilities by nature.
+Inequality in ability is independent how much training the players have.
+The players we've referenced above have dedicated their entire lives to becoming great at their game, and yet we see inequality because training intuition for complex games leads to greater variance in ability - by nature.

 ---